 The home is filled with traditional Christmas displays featuring items you would find at the time the house was built and lived in.

 There are nativities, traditional Victorian gifts under the tree and many different ways Christmas is weaved into the natural decor.

-You will even find the Biltmore House likeness in a Gingerbread Display inside the servants kitchen.
+Speaking of treats, you will even find the Biltmore House likeness in a Gingerbread display in the servants kitchen.

 The holidays don’t end when you leave the tour of the Biltmore house.
 You will find the shopping area fully decorated, the creamery has a holiday theme and even the gardens.

 Biltmore House Christmas Shopping

 Hoping to do a little Christmas shopping while at Biltmore?
 You will find plenty of wonderful gift items!

 - Biltmore Carriage House– Beautiful Christmas decorations, housewares and gifts.

 - Confectionery – gourmet chocolates, holiday candies and giftable sweets.

 - Toymaker’s – timeless toys and games for all ages